texstudio-org/texstudio/utilities/manual/source/editing.md

 For the \"array\" environments, a wizard (like the \"Tabular\" wizard) is available in the \"Wizard\" menu.
-With this wizard, you can select the environment : array, matrix, pmatrix\....
+With this wizard, you can select the environment: array, matrix, pmatrix\....

 The cells can be edited directly.